clementbernardd/medium_tutorials/rnadvisor/README.md

 ### Python file

-To use RNAdivosr using the python code, you can use the following command:
+To use RNAdvisor using the python code, you can use the following command:

 ```bash
 python src/score_computation.py